RocketMap/RocketMap/CONTRIBUTING.md

 ### Collaborating with other contributors

 When you have an open pull request and wish to collaborate with other contributors, you may request access to the #pr channel in the [RocketMap Discord](https://discord.gg/rocketmap).
 To request access, you may send a message to Seb or Thunderfox.
 Please provide a link to your open pull request with your message.

+### Third Party Applications

+We welcome third parties to create tools to extend the functionality and user experience of RocketMap (e.g. mobile clients, extended platforms like [PokéAlarm](https://github.com/RocketMap/PokeAlarm)), provided they follow the 3rd party project policies:

+* 3rd party projects that wish to use RocketMap or any RM-hosted websites need to contact the RM project managers before release of their tool in order to be approved.
+We love innovation and improvement of RM, but we need to protect the interests of the RM community.
+If your project isn't doing anything shady and isn't violating the privacy of others, you'll likely be approved without hassle.
+* Any 3rd party project that uses RM-hosted websites needs to be opt-in for the website's owner.
+Any website that hasn't explicitly opted in should be blocked in your project.
+In exchange for your cooperation, and to help with growth, RM-approved projects may receive their own Thunderbot command (e.g. !pokealarm), have your GitHub link excluded from link filtering, and receive a "3rd party" role in the [RM Discord](https://discord.gg/RocketMap).
+A common way of adding an opt-in is to host a file *"myProjectName.txt"* similar to [robots.txt](http://www.robotstxt.org/) that explicitly allows the website to be used in the project.
+* Unapproved projects will not be supported on RM's Discord and links to the project will automatically be removed.
+* Projects that do not provide an opt-in method (where applicable) may find themselves blocked from all RM instances at discretion of the project managers.